statesjs/SBA-318---Express-Server-Application/README.md

 ## Description

-- This application is a standalone Express-based prototype for the backend of DevLink, my full-stack portfolio project.
-It focuses on data modeling, REST architecture, and server-side rendering using EJS templates.
-This version uses file-based storage instead of a database and does not include full authentication.
-It represents the foundational logic powering DevLink’s resource-sharing system.
+- This Express application is a prototype backend of DevLink, my full-stack portfolio project (Capstone 🎉).
+It focuses on REST architecture, logical routing, and server-side rendering using EJS templates.
+This version uses file-based storage instead of a database and does not include full authentication, which will be implemented in the final product.
+Many safety features and practical applications were not applied here in order to make the mock database interactable to test connectivity...and also because I have a busy weekend.

 ## Dependencies

 - Nodemon
 - Express
 - EJS
-- Joi - for input validation (also used regex in some places)
+- Joi - for input validation (also used regex in the resources route for posting + patching)

 ## Folder Structure